Preventing Top DFM Errors in Your PCB Design

 |

-Silkscreen printing method: Specific method influences many design parameters such as size, clearances, etc., and elements like pads, vias, and traces.
+Silkscreen printing method: The specific method influences many design parameters such as size, clearances, etc., and elements like pads, vias, and traces.
 Specify these according to manual silkscreen printing, liquid photo imaging, and direct legend printing.

-Prioritizing markings: Prioritize the silkscreen marking as per the classification: regulatory requirements, manufacturers identification, assembly aids, and testing aids.
+Prioritizing markings: Prioritize the silkscreen marking as per the classification: regulatory requirements, manufacturer identification, assembly aids, and testing aids.